deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ### Initiating an RBM on Iris

-Note how, below, an RBM is simply created as a layer in a NeuralNetConfiguration, a parameter fed into a more general class.
+Note how, below, an RBM is simply created as a layer in a `NeuralNetConfiguration`, a parameter fed into a more general class.
 Likewise, the RBM object is used to store properties like the transforms applied to the visible and hidden layers, Gaussian and Rectified Linear transforms, respectively.

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/rbm/RBMIrisExample.java?slice=40:82"></script>

-This is an example of an [RBM processing the Iris dataset](../iris-flower-dataset-tutorial.html), which we also cover in a tutorial.
+This is an example of an [RBM processing the Iris dataset](../iris-flower-dataset-tutorial.html), which we cover in a separate tutorial.

 ## Parameters & k

 The variable k is the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it's a sample of the Markov chain composing the restricted Boltzmann machine.
 A typical value is 1.

-In the above example, you can see how RBMs can be created as layers with a more general MultiLayerConfiguration.
+In the above example, you can see how RBMs can be created as layers with a more general `MultiLayerConfiguration`.
 After each dot you'll find an additional parameter that affects the structure and performance of a deep neural net.
 Most of those parameters are defined on this site.

-**weightInit**, or weightInitialization, represents the starting value of the coefficients that amplify or mute the input signal coming into each node.
+**weightInit**, or `weightInitialization`, represents the starting value of the coefficients that amplify or mute the input signal coming into each node.
 Proper weight initialization can save you a lot of training time, because training a net is nothing more than adjusting the coefficients to transmit the best signals, which allow the net to classify accurately.

-**activationFunction** refers to one of a set of functions that determine the threshhold(s) at each node above which a signal is passed through the node, and below which it is blocked.
+**activationFunction** refers to one of a set of functions that determine the threshold(s) at each node above which a signal is passed through the node, and below which it is blocked.
 If a node passes the signal through, it is "activated."

 **optimizationAlgo** refers to the manner by which a neural net minimizes error, or finds a locus of least error, as it adjusts its coefficients step by step.
-LBFGS, an acronym whose letters each refer to the last names of its multiple inventors, is an optimization algorithm that makes us of second-order derivatives to calculate the slope of gradient along which coefficients are adjust.
+LBFGS, an acronym whose letters each refer to the last names of its multiple inventors, is an optimization algorithm that makes use of second-order derivatives to calculate the slope of gradient along which coefficients are adjusted.

-**regularization** such as **l2** helps fight overfitting in neural nets.
+**regularization** methods such as **l2** help fight overfitting in neural nets.
 Regularization essentially punishes large coefficients, since large coefficients by definition mean the net has learned to pin its results to a few heavily weighted inputs.
-Such a strong weight can make it difficult to generalize the net's model over new data.
+Overly strong weights can make it difficult to generalize a net's model when exposed to new data.

-**visibleUnit/hiddenUnit** refers to the layers of a neural net.
-The visible unit, or layer, is the layer of nodes where input goes in, and the hiddenUnit is the layer where those inputs are recombined in more complex features.
+**VisibleUnit/HiddenUnit** refers to the layers of a neural net.
+The `VisibleUnit`, or layer, is the layer of nodes where input goes in, and the `HiddenUnit` is the layer where those inputs are recombined in more complex features.
 Both units have their own so-called transforms, in this case Gaussian for the visible and Rectified Linear for the hidden, which map the signal coming out of their respective layers onto a new space.

 **lossFunction** is the way you measure error, or the difference between your net's guesses and the correct labels contained in the test set.
 Here we use RMSE_XENT, or Root-Mean-Squared-Error-Cross-Entropy.